shelbyspees/speesblog/_posts/2015-03-15-just-show-up.md

 I love his podcast, and his blog is great for going back and reviewing what he discusses in the episodes.
 After rereading the post I decided it would be good to expand on his point with examples from my own experience.

->Depressed agents are different in important ways.
+><i class="fa fa-quote-left"></i> Depressed agents are different in important ways.
 We understand that their self-regulation is undermined somehow, their practical reasoning impaired, perhaps.
 Depression complicates our consideration of procrastination or weak-willed action.
-It's not only or "just" about putting one foot in front of the other.
+It's not only or "just" about putting one foot in front of the other. <i class="fa fa-quote-right"></i>

->The thing is, a focus on simple self-regulation skills can help.
+><i class="fa fa-quote-left"></i> The thing is, a focus on simple self-regulation skills can help.
 The research indicates this important relation. . . .
 Little self-control “wins” around intentional action fuel us.
 It is truly “one foot in front of the other.”
-Just showing up.
+Just showing up. <i class="fa fa-quote-right"></i>

 Seems pretty obvious.
 I've known this the entire past two months when my depression was threatening to come back in full force.
 And yet I completely disregarded it.